David’ Census and God’s Judgment

-The story of King David judged for taking a military census to his nation is found in 2 Samuel 24.
+The story of God’s judgment for David taking a military census to his nation is found in 2 Samuel 24.
 King David ordered Joab, his army commander, to “Go, number Israel and Judah” (verse 2).
 David had increased pride and self-confidence because of his newly achieved national success.
 He was determined to reach worldly greatness and had a hope to be like the neighboring nations.
 These reasons moved him to take a military census of his people.

 It was actually Satan who prompted pride and ambition that led Israel’s king to take measures to increase the size of his army for the purpose of extending the boundaries of Israel by new military conquests.
-David forgot how God has delivered him from all of his enemies (2 Samuel 22).
+David forgot that it was God, who had delivered him from all of his enemies (2 Samuel 22).

 As the census was taking place, David began to contemplate over the consequences of what he had done and he knew that he was making a mistake.
 It was the Spirit of God that convicted him and revealed to him the error of his decision.
 For his strength was not found in numbers but in God’s mighty power of deliverance.
 It was the hand of God that brought the nations’ success and not the arms of men.